Mucin 5AC

-Mucin-5AC (MUC-5AC) is a protein that in humans is encoded by the MUC5AC gene.
+Mucin-5AC (MUC-5AC) is a protein that is encoded by the MUC5AC gene in humans.

 MUC-5AC is a large gel-forming glycoprotein.
-In the respiratory tract it protects against infection by binding to inhaled pathogens that are subsequently removed by mucociliary clearance.
+In the respiratory tract, it protects against infection by binding to inhaled pathogens, which are subsequently removed by mucociliary clearance.
 Overproduction of MUC-5AC can contribute to diseases such as asthma and chronic obstructive pulmonary disease, and has also been associated with greater protection against influenza infection.

 Clinical relevance

 This gene has been linked to mucus hypersecretion in the respiratory tract and is associated to chronic obstructive pulmonary disease (COPD).